 - Pain when getting up in the morning, often easing up after a few steps

 - Pain when getting up after sitting

 - Pain in the heel right where the arch begins

-This is used to rule out other causes of heel pain.
-A heel spur may be seen on x-ray.
-This is not the pain that you feel.
-Many plantar fasciitis patients do not have heel spurs, and many normal feet do have heel spurs on x-ray.
+- X-ray.
+This tried-and-true diagnostic test is valuable for ruling out other causes of heel pain.
+For example, a heel spur may be seen on x-ray.
+If we do see one, though, it doesn’t necessarily explain the pain you feel – many plantar fasciitis patients don’t have heel pain, and we do see heel spurs in x-rays of many “normal” feet.

 - Tape immobilization

 What About Cortisone Injections (and Other Injection Therapies) for Plantar Fasciitis?